Whenever you ask someone in your SEO Facebook groups or blogs about the best techniques to generate links, you probably get the same answers.

 Think of the Shotgun approach as just another sales funnel.
 It’s about the right mindset to implement this approach.

-You can devise a metric to measure against for each step and then devise a test to allow you to optimize each step.
+You can devise a metric to measure against each step and then devise a test to allow you to optimize each step.

 It’s an iterative process, but you’ll end up with a smooth system that crunches through your prospects and spits out the desired results in a more effective and efficient manner.